sgsfak/c-ocgeo/README.md

 * [cJSON](https://github.com/DaveGamble/cJSON), an ultralightweight JSON parser in ANSI C
 * [Simple Dynamic Strings (sds)](https://github.com/antirez/sds) (version 1.0.0) as a string library

 There is a (GNU) Makefile for building it as a static library (`libocgeo.a`) but you are free to copy the source files and use you own build process.
-You may need to adjust the Makefile if for example the header files and library file of libcurl is not installed in some "well-known" directory (ususally `/usr/local/include` and `/usr/local/lib` respectively).
+You may need to adjust the Makefile if for example the header files and library file of libcurl is not installed in some "well-known" directory (usually `/usr/local/include` and `/usr/local/lib` respectively).

 ## Usage